Vivianveka/My-First-Project-Documentation/README.md

 ## ProjecTopic: Amazon Product Review Analysis and Kultra Mega Stores Inventory Analysis

-### Project 1 Overview of  Amazon Product Review Analysis
+### Project 1 Overview of  Amazon Product Review Analysis [SEE PROJECT] (https://docs.google.com/spreadsheets/d/1EUs3A12lauBiQOc4uDmswa_YXKLJB05A/edit?usp=sharing&ouid=113106892741220617192&rtpof=true&sd=true)

 As a Junior Data Analyst at RetailTech Insights, a company that provides analytics solutions to Amazon sellers, I was tasked with analyzing product and customer review data.
 The goal was to extract actionable insights that support:
 - Product improvement